bellstedt-lab/hsqc2struc/README.md

 6. Change into the new hsqc2struc directory and now you are ready to use our model (see next section)

 ### Usage
+- Please be sure to activate the conda environment before executing the script
+- Run `python3 hsqc2struc.py test` to check if everything If the test is passed, continue.
-Run ```python3 hsqc2struc.py peak_list_ubiquitin.csv``` and the secondary structure content of Ubiquitin will be predicted using our CatBoost model.
-Feel free to adapt the example script and to run the command with your own HSQC peak list (*.csv).
-Be careful not (!) to include any peaks belonging to side chain NH2 groups.
+- Run `python3 hsqc2struc.py BMRB_peak_list_ubiquitin.csv` or python3 hsqc2struc.py peak_list_ubiquitin.csv` to predict the secondary structure content of Ubiquitin using our CatBoost model.
+Feel free to adapt the example script and run the command with your own HSQC peak list (*.csv).
+Be sure to have the same (header) structure in your own peak list that corresponds to either of the provided examples input files.
+Also, be careful not (!) to include any peaks belonging to side chain NH2 groups.
+Alternatively, you can collect HSQC-DEPT spectra and phase the spectrum so that the NH2 groups have negative intensities (which are then ignored by the predictor).

+### Deinstallation
+1. Deactivate the conda environment (if necessary) with `conda deactivate`
+2. Delete the conda environment with `conda remove --name hsqc2struc_cmdline --all`
+3. Remove the hsqc2struc directory with `rm -Rf hsqc2struc`

 ## Integration into Bruker TopSpin
 ### Requirements
-- TopSpin 4.2
+- TopSpin >= 4.2
 - conda

 ### Installation
+1. Open a terminal and go to /opt/topspin4.X.Y/python/examples/ (on Linux).
+If you do not have this directory, please have a look at the Bruker Website / Documentation to reinstall the TopSpin Python Interface.
-Go to /opt/topspin4.2.0/python/examples/ (on MacOS & Linux) and execute ```git clone https://github.com/bellstedt-lab/hsqc2struc```.
-Change into the new hsqc2struc directory and run ```bash init.bash``` to install the requirements. now it should take some time to create a new conda environment and install all dependencies.
-If you observe an "xcrun error: invalid active developer path" error on MacOS, please run "xcode-select --install".
+2. Execute `git clone https://github.com/bellstedt-lab/hsqc2struc`, change into the new hsqc2struc directory, and run `bash init.bash` to create the conda environment and to install the the requirements.
+3. Activate the environment with `conda activate hsqc2struc` and identify the location of the python executable with `which python` (copy the path into the clipboard or write it down)
-If successful, open TopSpin and type ```set``` in the command line and select the just created environment.
+4. Open TopSpin and type `set` in the command line, click on the "Change" Button next to "Select Python 3+ Environment" and paste or enter the location of the Python executable just identified.
-To find the path of the conda environment, you need to enter ```conda activate hsqc2struc``` followed by ```which python```.
-Copy the given path and set it as a new Python environment.
+5. Still in the preferences window, click on "Change" next to "Manage TopSpin Network Interface", enter your Admin password and Start the Network Interface.
+For your convenience, you can check the autostart option below.

 ### Usage
+- Collect/Load Protein 1H,15N-HSQC spectrum
-Load Protein HSQC spectrum, perform peak-picking, and ensure that the sidechain NH2 groups are not (!) picked.
-Type "xpy3 ssp" in the TopSpin command line.
+- Perform peak-picking (enter "pp" in TopSpin's command line), and ensure that the sidechain NH2 groups are not (!) picked.
+Alternatively, you can collect a 1H,15N-HSQC-DEPT spectrum and phase the spectrum so that the NH2 groups have negative intensities (which are then ignored by the predictor).
+- Type "xpy3 ssp" in the TopSpin command line.
 After a few seconds, a new pop-up window should appear with the predicted secondary structure composition in percent.
-If you also want to include the SHAP plots, type "xpy3 ssp shap".
+- If you also want to include the SHAP plots, type "xpy3 ssp shap".

 ## More information about the contributing research group
 [![GitHub Logo](https://www.bellstedt-lab.ch/images/logo_blab_400px.png)](https://www.bellstedt-lab.ch)